In a word – no!

 Can microblading make your eyebrows thicker?

 Indeed it can.
-In fact, microblading as a whole process was created to give the illusion of a fuller, thicker brown, without the blocky, overdone look that some people can accidentally achieve with gel, powder, or pomade.
+In fact, microblading as a whole process was created to give the illusion of a fuller, thicker brown, without the blocky, overdone look that some people can accidentally achieve with gel, powder for brows, or pomade.

 Forget spending fifteen minutes drawing them on every morning, you’ll probably never have to wear or spend money on brow makeup again – until it’s time to get them touched up, that is! – which is why it’s such a popular process right now.